clarencedglee/notes/js fp/practical-uses.md

 // Imagine a different type to Integer: class Project {
   name,        //string
-  updatedOn,   //date
+  lastUpdated, //date
   contributors //[string]
 }

-// and you have several in
+// and you have several instances of the same project from differen
 ```

 Monoid